wahasa/Alpine/README.md

 ### Vnc Viewer
 * Start Vnc Server

-On Session 1 (termux), run this command :
+In Session 1 (Termux), run this command

 > vncstart

-To Session 2 (alpine), run this command :
+To Session 2 (Alpine), run this command
 > vncstart

 ---